ibm-cloud-docs/cephaas/faq.md

 {: faq}
 {: #faq-host-per-instance}

-Total number of hosts that can be provisioned in an instance is 32.
+The total number of hosts that can be provisioned in an instance is 32.

 ### Can a volume be mapped to multiple hosts?
 {: faq}